ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 privacy is a strong privacy definition, and protects users in extreme
 circumstances: even if an adversary has prior knowledge of every input in a batch except for one, that one record is still formally protected.

-[OPEN ISSUE: While parameters configuring the differential privacy noise (like specific distributions / variance) can be agreed upon out of band by the Aggregators and Collector, there may be benefits to adding explicit protocol support by encoding them into task parameters.]

 ## Robustness in the presence of malicious servers